eduvpn/documentation/app/windows.md

 This document describes the functional requirements of eduVPN for Windows.
 This means it will describe *what* the application must be capable of and not necessarily how, although there will be some implementation suggestions mentioned throughout and some acceptance criteria as well.

+## Supported versions of Windows

+## Required operating system versions
+These operating systems should be supported by the eduVPN application.
+- All versions of Microsoft Windows 7 with Service Pack 1
+- All versions of Microsoft Windows 8.1
+- All versions of Microsoft Windows 10
+- All versions of Microsoft Windows Server 2008 with GUI
+- All versions of Microsoft Windows Server 2008 R2 with GUI
+- All versions of Microsoft Windows Server 2012 with GUI
+- All versions of Microsoft Windows Server 2012 R2 with GUI
+- All versions of Microsoft Windows Server 2016 with GUI

+## Nice to have operating system versions
+These operating systems are not necessary, but if they will work without considerable extra effort it will be a bonus.
+- All versions of Microsoft Windows Vista are supported.
+- All versions of Microsoft Windows 7 (without Service Pack 1) are supported
+- All versions of Microsoft Windows 8 are supported.

+## Versions that should not be supported
+These operating systems should not be supported.
+They are insecure, old, crappy and evil ;).
+- All versions of Microsoft Windows XP and lower.

 # Why an eduVPN App?

 Configuring eduvpn on your Windows device is quite involved, i.e. it